rajeevr24/virtual-piano/README.md

 # virtual-piano

-A minimalist Piano written using HTML,CSS and Javascript.
+A minimalist Piano written using HTML,Tailwind-CSS and Javascript.
 ![Screenshot](screenshot.png)